opencloud-community/ot-controller/docs/admin/core/user_search.md

 :::note

-The Keycloak user interface changed in the past, and might change in the future, therefore we don't include any screenshots here.
-Instead we describe what needs to be done, and link to the Keycloak documentation where needed.
-These links reference a specific version of Keycloak, if you are on a different version, look it up in the
-[Keycloak documentation archive](https://www.keycloak.org/documentation-archive.html)
-and find the corresponding section there.
+The Keycloak user interface changed in the past and because of that it's safe to assume that it will continue to change moving forward.
+Instead of screenshots we describe what needs to be done, and link to the Keycloak documentation where needed.
+These links reference a specific version of Keycloak.
+If those settings are outdated, please refer to the [Keycloak documentation archive](https://www.keycloak.org/documentation-archive.html) and find the corresponding section there.